huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/conditions/mg-adl.md

 ![MG-ADL](./assets/mg-adl01.png)

-In the Care Portal, care teams will see the latest MG-ADL score for their patient, with concerning scores flagged for attention.
+In the Huma Portal, care teams will see the latest MG-ADL score for their patient, with concerning scores flagged for attention.

 ![MG-ADL](./assets/mg-adl02.png)